zx80/cachetools-utils/README.md

 ```

 There should be some consistency between the two level configurations
-so that it make sense.
+so that it makes sense.
 For instance, having two TTL-ed stores would
 suggest that the secondary has a longer TTL than the primary.

 ### MemCached